Legacy SEMP

 • #SEMP/<router name>/SHOW—The command topic destination for show User EXEC commands, which display Message VPN-scoped information such as configuration data, statistics, and client information.

-For more information on the CLI equivalent of this command, refer to Monitoring VPN Configurations and Stats.
+For more information on the Solace CLI equivalent of this command, see Monitoring VPN Configurations and Stats.

 • #SEMP/<router name>/ADMIN/CLIENT—The command topic destination for Client Admin EXEC commands, which enable applications to clear and reset the given client’s event notification for a specified one-shot event.